Unveiling Ritual Mutilation

 After she had some time with the baby, we came back in, and showed Amal her bottom with a hand mirror.
 Her face told us she was astonished at the small incision.
 She said again that she wanted to be left open as much as possible.
 We decided to secure the apex of the incision, and just try to give enough stitches in the sides to encourage them to grow back into themselves and not fuse back together.

 The newborn exam revealed a sweet five pound six ounce girl, 18 inches long.
-She had a 12 1/2 inch head circumference and all her reflexes and landmarks indicated that she was 40 weeks gestation.
+She had a 12-1/2 inch head circumference and all her reflexes and landmarks indicated that she was at 40 weeks gestation.

 Our instructions for newborn care were quite different from what Amal was used to, especially nursing.
 From almost the moment of birth, Amal had been digging in a bag near the bed for pacifiers.
 She later told us that she did not normally nurse until the milk came in.
 The baby was given sugar water and pacifiers at first.
 We did back hand-springs to get her to nurse, but we only had limited success.
 I told her that she needed to nurse a lot, every two hours, day and night, to make the baby bigger before she went back to Sudan.
 But their culture and the way they had raised their first two babies took precedence.